About Us Contact Shop

 PHOTO: LEONOR CASTANHEIRA/DUPE

-34. Wander a neighborhood with no end destination.
 Turn when you feel like it, make stops at pretty parks, and notice gardens, sounds, and tiny details you’d normally just miss.
+And if you want, it could end at a cute cafe or at one of your friends’ homes.

-35. Start a shared future list note.
 This is a space for you all to share places you wanna go, meals to cook, and things to try together someday in the future.
+Also, you can start checking things off as they start happening.
+It’s a fun way to share what’s meaningful, interesting, or important to you, and then kind of celebrate when they actually happen.

 Related: Want more fun game ideas?
 Here are some truth or dare questions to change things up.

-39. Make up backstories for any strangers you see.
-One of my personal favorites to do with my best friend.
-Just sit at a park bench, balcony, or window and turn it into an improv storytelling moment.
+This is one of my personal favorites to do with my best friend.
+Just sit at a park bench, balcony, window, or eatery and turn it into an improv storytelling moment.
+I’ve done this so many times and years later end up referring back to it because it became an inside joke.

-40. Declutter one small drawer together.
 Weirdly satisfying, and it’s a nice opportunity to get creative with your organization and enjoy some good yap.
+Also, Pinterest is a good place to find some cute + creative organization ideas.

 Chill Things to Do With Friends on the Weekend